For stormwater engineers · Permeable pavement BMP

 Stormwater engineer FAQ

 • Yes.
-Flexus is positioned as an LID surface for pedestrian routes — paths, plazas, trails, and walkways where impervious cover would otherwise contribute to surface runoff.
-Flexus reduces effective impervious area, supports on-site infiltration of pedestrian-scale rainfall, and integrates with bioswales, rain gardens, and infiltration trenches as part of an LID treatment train.
-The surface counts as pervious for impervious-cover calculations where the local code recognizes permeable pavement.
+Flexus reduces effective impervious area and integrates with bioswales, rain gardens, and infiltration trenches as part of an LID treatment train.
+Counts as pervious for impervious-cover calculations where local code recognizes permeable pavement.

 Spec it.
 Verify it.
 Build it.